Facelift New York City

 Facial Surgery, Botox Injections and Facelift in New York

 A facelift / “mini” facelift / short-scar facelift is surgery to remove excess skin from the neck and lower jaw line and jowl to give the lower two-thirds of the face a more youthful and rested appearance.
 A facelift treats loose, sagging skin.
-Facelift incisions are well hidden behind the ears in the hair and sometimes under the chin.
+Facelift incisions are well hidden behind the ears in the hair and sometimes under the chin depending on the extent of skin laxity and muscle banding in the neck.

-Facelifts are most commonly performed on people age 40 to 80, but can be performed on younger or older patients depending on their needs.
+Facelifts are most commonly performed on people age 40 to 80, but can be performed on younger or older patients depending on their needs and medical fitness.
 The results of a facelift can range from subtle to dramatic, depending upon aging changes that were present prior to surgery.

 A person may be a candidate for a facelift if any of the following conditions are present: